-- Parents will be invited to attend termly reviews with the SENDCo and/or class teacher and their child in order to monitor/ review the effectiveness of the support and the impact on the child's progress. - A new the plan will then be drawn up. - · Parents will be given copies of all notes recorded at the review.
+- Targets will be reviewed regularly and parents will be invited to attend termly meetings with the SENCo and/or class teacher and their child in order to monitor/ review the effectiveness of the support and the impact on the child's progress. - A new the plan will then be drawn up and added to the ongoing SEND Support Plan - Parents will be given copies of all notes recorded at the review.